-Table II shows the experimental conditions.
-By considering the frequency of the voltage command as 50 Hz, the angular frequency of the voltage controller for the conventional closed-loop-based island-mode voltage control is designed to ten times of the voltage command frequency.
+Table 2 shows the experimental conditions.
+By considering the frequency of the voltage command as 50 Hz, the angular frequency of the voltage controller for the conventional closed-loop-based island-mode voltage control is designed to ten times the voltage command frequency.
 Thus, the angular frequency is set to 3000 rad/s.
-Moreover, in order to prevent the interference, the angular frequency of the current controller is designed to ten times for the angular frequency of the voltage controller.
+Moreover, in order to prevent interference, the angular frequency of the current controller is designed to ten times the angular frequency of the voltage controller.
 Thus, the angular frequency of the current controller is set to 30000 rad/s.
-Note that the minimized LC filter parameter is designed in order that the FRT requirements are met during the voltage sag [7].
-The island mode operations are compared with the conventional closed-loop-based voltage control, the conventional open-loop-based island mode with the dead-time error compensation, and the proposed VDCOLC.
+Note that the minimized LC filter parameter is designed such that the FRT requirements are met during the voltage sag (7).
+The island-mode operations are compared with the conventional closed-loop-based voltage control, the conventional open-loop-based island mode with dead-time error compensation, and the proposed VDCOLC.